alizay1/interactive-bar-plot-visual/README.md

 3. Select or deselect any of the values displayed in the legend for less obvious comparisons.
 4. Hover over any bar to get the exact population percentage with the standard error.

-**Note: Only the age ranges from 25-34 and 25-64 were used for all years.**

 ## Questions to Consider